break-stuff/clarion/docs/framework/documentation/mixins/breakpoints.md

 ## Using Standard CSS

-Using the breakpoint mixins is fairly straight forward, but is different than the way media queries are normally written in your `CSS`.
-A typical breakpoint would look something like this:
+Using the breakpoint mixins is fairly straight forward, but is different than the way media queries are normally written in `CSS`.
+A set of breakpoints in a standard `CSS` stylesheet may look something like this:

 ```css
 .card {